pagopa-archive/io-handbook/typescript-compiler-issues.md

 # Typescript compiler issues

-It sometimes happens that the Typescript server or compiler hang during build phase (`tsc`).
+It sometimes happens that the Typescript server or compiler hangs during build phase (`tsc`).

 This is most likely due to the fact that you're importing two different versions of the same package.
 We've noticed that this often happens because of some different transitive dependencies on `fp-ts` or `io-ts` packages.

-To list which version you are currently importing though your package.json / yarn.lock file:
+To list which version you are currently importing though your package.json / yarn.lock file run:

 ```sh
 yarn why io-ts